edisplay/RCB_TA_notes/week-12-mysql-three-days/lesson-12.2.md

 ###### 40 minutes have passed

-### 5. Instructor do ( 2 mins )
+### 5. Instructor do ( 15 minutes )

 * *Create a database called countries*

 12.2.2 demo 1: (Country and counties)
 Demo issue that database can have with mulitple tables, ask student to help

+```
 Zhen put code in to make tables and make inserts into the below table.
-```

 ```

 table: countries